 Funding Sources: LM was supported by the Ruth L Kirschstein National Research Service Award.
 NCL is supported by the Medical Scientist Training Program (Stanford University School of Medicine).

 Author Contributions: LM, NCL, and JRA conceived the concept of the manuscript.
 LM and NL wrote the first draft of the manuscript.
 LM, NCL, and JRA conducted the literature review.
-LM and OC constructed the Table and Figure.
+LM, NCL, OC, and JRA constructed the Tables and Figures.
 All authors interpreted the data from the literature review.
 All authors contributed to creation of content and reviewed and edited the manuscript.
 All authors approved this final version of the manuscript.

-Table.
+Table 1.
 Summary of Evidence Concerning Proportion of Pediatric Tuberculosis Infections Acquired at the Population-level through Household and Community Exposures.